Paryphanta busbyi: Ecology

 These large snails live in litter, among plants on the ground and under logs in kauri forests and in shrubland.
 In some areas they have been reported to at times frequent underground habitats including burrowing deep into soft soil.
 They are also found in shrublands with non-native species like Hedychium and in forests with non-native plants including plantations of Pinus radiata.

 Paryphanta busbyi is often observed to be active when the weather is cool and wet.
 The activity is most strongly correlated with higher humidity and still air which may assist the snails to track their prey.
 The snails will then retreat into lairs during the day when lairs are available.
 In dry weather it is inactive.

 Paryphanta busbyi is carnivorous and predatory, feeding on earthworms, insects, insect larvae, snails of the genus Rhytida and on its own species (cannibalism).

 This snail sometimes lives in trees, very likely in clusters of semiparasitic plants, where it may find its natural food, earthworms.

 Life cycle

 The eggs are usually laid at the foot of large trees in clusters of four to six eggs, underneath dead leaves.
 The shape of the eggs is oval and seldom constant in dimensions and ranges from 10.5 × 9.5 mm or 12 × 9 mm to 14 × 10.75 mm.
-It has white limy egg without cuticle.
+It has a white limy egg without cuticle.